kris2475/Ultra-Low-Power-Edge-Impulse-EI-Data-Logger-for-Cold-Start-Monitoring/README.md

 ## 🛠️ Technical Details & Wiring Connections

-This setup uses two primary I2C sensors (BH1750 and BMP180) wired to a single I2C bus on the XIAO ESP32-S3.
+This set-up uses two primary I2C sensors (BH1750 and BMP180) wired to a single I2C bus on the XIAO ESP32-S3.
 The specific I2C pins used in the accompanying code (`sensors_read_debug.ino`) are defined below.

 | Component | Function | I2C Address | XIAO ESP32-S3 Pin | Code Definition |
 | :--- | :--- | :--- | :--- | :--- |